 - Fruiting plants like lilly pillies feed birds, gliders, bandicoots and water-dragons.
 Why not plant a fruiting plant in your garden to help them out?

 - Seed plants feed small woodland birds such as whistlers and little finches, which are finding life particularly tough in our urban environments.
 Other small birds eat the insects that live amongst grasses and low shrubs.

-Through the Bringing Nature Back program, Council offers a free native plant program for local residents and landholders.
+Through the Bringing Nature Back program, Council offers a free Native plant program for local residents and landholders.
 Keep an eye out at major events such as National Tree Day, Small Landholders Day and Tropicana.
-Or subscribe to Council’s Sustainability e-Newsletter for further information on upcoming plant giveaways.
+Also subscribe to Council’s Sustainability e-Newsletter for further information on upcoming plant giveaways.